Shop Watch Read Learn Download | About Browse Personal Chef

 Continue Reading...

-When I first started my personal chef business, I had no idea what I was doing as I had no mentor to answer my questions.
-I couldn't find any help online to basic questions, like what should I wear to meal prep sessions in client homes?
+When I first started my personal chef business, I had no idea what I was doing.
+I had no mentor to answer my questions and could not find much help online for basic things like what to wear to meal prep sessions in client homes.

 Continue Reading...